vemonet 5 months ago

 I have learned as much this week from seeing the chain of thought as I have from what it actually outputs.

-• bl4kers a day ago
+• bl4kers 5 months ago

 It's also open source

-• vinni2 13 hours ago
+• vinni2 5 months ago

 open weights you mean.
 People confuse open weights with open source.

-• Synaesthesia a day ago
+• Synaesthesia 5 months ago

 Yeah it's a lot more efficient, it's also a very advanced model that answers questions in a multi-step way, like OpenAI-O1, it performs extremely well.

-erdaniels a day ago
+erdaniels 5 months ago

 Love that Microsoft is getting behind this actually good model

-xnx a day ago
+xnx 5 months ago

 This is bizarre to see the entire AI hype cycle speedrun all over on just DeepSeek.